How to buy the best electric heater

 By Oli McKean

 Looking to buy an electric heater and already know which type you want?
-Go straight to our best electric heaters, where we reveal the electric heaters that are quick to warm up and won't rack up your energy bills.
+Go straight to our table of the best electric heaters, where we reveal which models are quick to heat up and won't rack up your energy bills.

-How much do I need to spend to get a decent electric heater?
+- How much do you need to spend to get a decent electric heater?

 Electric heaters vary in price from about £10 for a small basic one, all the way up to £300+ for more powerful and advanced models.
 Most portable heaters tend to fall at the lower end of this range - you'll find lots of choice in the £20-£80 price bracket.